clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/5-explore-azure-traffic-manager.md

 For more information, visit [Traffic Manager endpoints](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-endpoint-types).

-## Configuring Traffic Manager Profiles
+## Configuring Traffic Manager profiles

 This example shows how to create and configure a new Traffic Manager profile to direct client traffic based on endpoint priority.